-Diners Club volume is derived from data provided by licensees for Diners Club branded cards issued outside North America and is subject to subsequent revision or amendment.

-Represents gross proprietary sales volume on the Discover Network.
+- Diners Club volume is derived from data provided by licensees for Diners Club branded cards issued outside North America and is subject to subsequent revision or amendment. - Represents gross Discover card sales volume on the Discover Network.

-Represents Discover card activity related to net sales, balance transfers, cash advances and other activity.

-Represents Discover card activity related to net sales
+Represents Discover card activity related to sales net of returns, balance transfers, cash advances and other activity. - Represents Discover card activity related to sales net of returns